molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 --header 'Content-Type: application/json'
 ```

-Grab your database’s "id" field returned from the command above.
+Grab your database’s "id" returned from the command above.
 This is a unique id for your database.
 Once your database is "RUNNING", you can move to the next step.

 ### Ingest Data